againstpower/FAQ/README.md

+## *For the rebels and the dreamers, the prisoners and the outcasts.
+For those that love too hard, think too hard, and don’t know how to give up.*

 Against Power is a love letter to the contemporary anarchist movement in the form of a Magic: the Gathering set.
 Here's the card image gallery so far: https://againstpower.github.io/sets/APW